shubhamkumarjha123/py_codes/folder/convert 2 list into dictionary.md

-# convert 2 list into dict
+# convert 2 list into dictionary

 ```python